Counseling Services, we’re here for you

 Counseling is connecting.
 Part of counseling is trying new skills in the community around you.
 Counseling connects you to your community whether it is to continue counseling with an outside agency, to plug you into a community service organization, to connect you with a campus club or to recommend a new activity.

 Counseling is embracing.
 The focus of counseling is maintaining an atmosphere of openness, respect and trust.
 Diversity is accepted and acceptance promoted.
-See the inclusion statement for more information (link – see below for new side page).
+See the inclusion statement for more information.

-Central Penn allocates a minimum of three (3) hour-long sessions for each student as stated in the business policy and specific policies regarding counseling services are clarified in the counseling disclaimer.
+Central Penn allocates a maximum of eleven (11) 45-60 minute long sessions for each student per term as stated in the business policy.
+Specific policies regarding counseling services are clarified in the counseling disclaimer.
 Please review both.

 If long-term counseling is needed, the counselor will refer you to an outside agency.
 There are both local resources and self-help resources available.